Eschatologue/CM_wiki/docs/lore/celestial.md

 Celestial is a language of mysterious origin, notorious for its more-than-lethal effects on those who attempt to interpret its meaning.
 Unlike Primordial, which merely confounds its readers due to its complex writing system, Celestial poses a direct threat to both mind and body.

 ## Details
-> "We once encountered this volatile language in the Heavens.
-These blasted letters slaughtered many of our people.
-We escaped here to this cursed continent to flee their influence, and here we are—out of the frying pan into the bloody fire!" - A London Scholar
+> *"We once encountered this volatile language back in the Heavens.
+These blasted gibberish slaughtered many of our people.
+We escaped here to this cursed continent to flee their influence, and here we are—out of the frying pan into the bloody fire!"* - A London General

 Celestial has a unique form of writing, it consists of complex sigils and pictograms.
 These symbols are infamous for their dangerous effects on both body and mind.
 Due to their high flammability, Celestial is often written on steel plates for study, though it can also be chiseled into stone tablets or other flame-retardant materials.